IntelliProfiler/IntelliProfiler2.0/README.md

 ### A research workflow for multi-animal behavioral analysis using R

-This repository provides the source code for **IntelliProfiler 2.0**,
-a research-oriented workflow implemented in R for analyzing locomotor activity and social proximity in group-housed mice.
+This repository provides the source code for **IntelliProfiler 2.0**, an integrated R-based workflow for analyzing locomotor activity, inter-individual distance, and social proximity in group-housed mice using high-resolution RFID tracking data.

-IntelliProfiler processes positional data acquired from a commercially available high-resolution RFID floor plate (eeeHive2D, Phenovance LLC, Japan; Lipp et al., 2024).
+IntelliProfiler processes positional data acquired from a commercially available high-resolution RFID floor plate (eeeHive 2D, Phenovance LLC, Japan; Lipp et al., 2024).
 The workflow generates automated, quantitative behavioral metrics and visualizations for downstream behavioral and statistical analyses.